Pattupurackal Bhagavathy Temple: Valiya guruthi

 Valiya guruthi pooja is performing at night on one day after the 12-day festival.
 This is the most powerful pooja to remove all obstacles and evil forces against one's life.
 It is an hour long pooja which is tied to a plantain tree and erected on the center of a 64 cornered frame made up of plantain tree ingredients on the floor.
 This pooja is accompanied by traditional drums (chenda).
 The annual festival ends with this guruthi pooja.

 Other festivals

-The other festival are Vidhyarambham on the completion day of Navaratri, Ashtadravya Mahaganapathy Homam on Vinayaka Chathurthi, light up lamp inside as well as around temple on Dipavali, Sarvaiswarya pooja on last Friday evening of every Malayalam month, Agandanamajapam on first Sunday of every Malayalam month from 6:30 am to 6:30 pm, Varapodi offering On velutha vavu (Full Moon) day of every month for subordinate deities.
+The other festival is Vidhyarambham on the completion day of Navaratri, Ashtadravya Mahaganapathy Homam on Vinayaka Chathurthi, light up lamp inside as well as around temple on Dipavali, Sarvaiswarya pooja on last Friday evening of every Malayalam month, Agandanamajapam on first Sunday of every Malayalam month from 6:30 am to 6:30 pm, Varapodi offering on velutha vavu (Full Moon) day of every month for subordinate deities.